Xilinx/Vitis_Libraries/graph/docs/src/guide_L1/primitives/generalSimilarity.rst

 Interface
 ===========
-This primitive support both dense and sparse mode.
+This primitive supports both dense and sparse mode.
-In sparse mode, the input should be a undirected graph in compressed sparse row (CSR) format with its vertex and edge numbers.
+In sparse mode, the input should be an undirected graph in compressed sparse row (CSR) format with its vertex and edge numbers.
-In desnse mode, the input should be a set of vertex list with known size.
+In dense mode, the input should be a set of vertex list with the known size.
-The result will return a vertex list with each vertex corresponding similarity value.
+The result returns a vertex list with each vertex corresponding to a similarity value.
-The config contains several boolean value to control the graphType (0:Sparse Mode, 1:Dense Mode), similarityType (0:Jaccard Similarity, 1:Cosine Similarity), dataType (0:uint, 1:float).
+The config contains several boolean values to control the graphType (0:Sparse Mode, 1:Dense Mode), similarityType (0:Jaccard Similarity, 1:Cosine Similarity), dataType (0:uint, 1:float).

 .. image:: /images/general_similarity_api.PNG
    :alt: API of General Similarity
    :width: 65%
    :align: center

-Implemention
+Implementation
 ============

-The detail algorithm implemention is illustrated as below:
+The detail algorithm implementation is illustrated below:

 .. image:: /images/general_similarity_internal.PNG
    :alt: Diagram of General Similarity
    :width: 70%
    :align: center

 `General Similarity` contains most of modules in `Sparse Similarity` and `Dense Similarity`.
-It have two `DataLoader` which can process sparse and dense input by config.
+It has two `DataLoader`, which can process sparse and dense inputs by config.
-It is shown in the aboved API picture, each PE have four AXI port to store input data.
-For sparse mode, each PE have 3 valid AXI input which are corresponding to offset, indice and weight, so that there is a dangling port.
+It is shown in the above API picture, each PE has four AXI ports to store input data.
+For sparse mode, each PE has three valid AXI inputs, which are corresponding to offset, indice and weight, so that there is a dangling port.
-In dense mode, the partitioned weight data are stored in each AXI and it can better improve the data loading speed which can significantly impact the finnal performance.
+In dense mode, the partitioned weight data are stored in each AXI and it can improve the data loading speed, which can significantly impact the final performance.
-After `DataLoader`, the input data is transform to COO stream internally so that it can share most of calculation logic between dense and sparse mode.
+After `DataLoader`, the input data is transform to COO stream internally so that it can share most of the calculation logic between dense and sparse mode.
-The overall diagram of general similarity kernel have a insert sort module which return the top K number of similarity values.
+The overall diagram of a general similarity kernel has a insert sort module, which returns the top K number of similarity values.
-The maximum number of K is a template number which can be changed by rebuilding the xclbin.
+The maximum number of K is a template number, which can be changed by rebuilding the xclbin.
 The default value of top K is 32.

 Profiling and Benchmarks
 ========================

-The General Similarity Kernel is validated on Alveo U50 board at 295MHz frequency.
+The General Similarity Kernel is validated on an AMD Alveo |trade| U50 board at 295MHz frequency.
-The hardware resource utilization and benchmark results are shown in the two table below.
+The hardware resource utilization and benchmark results are shown in the following tables.

 .. table:: Table 1 Hardware resources
     :align: center